tanm-sys/forge-ec/forge-ec-curves/README.md

 - Scalar multiplication uses the Montgomery ladder for constant-time operation
 - X-coordinate-only operations for efficiency
 - Specialized X25519 function for key exchange
+- Full implementation of random number generation for field elements and scalars
+- Support for point encoding/decoding in various formats
+- Implementation of point operations (double, negate, is_on_curve, conditional_select)

 ### Ed25519